TalosSources/carte_interactive_UP/notes/roadmap.md

 * management for many places, such as a "load more" button.
 We'll look into it when we have many places.

 # TODO Now
-* ensure places are added quickly and correctly
+* communication: really pass the word as much as possible
-* worry licensing, copyright, etc.
+* worry copyright
-* worry about having a chart: what's accepted as places? what are our core values, rules?
 * a few new features (url data, structured tags, accessibility)
+* remaining places and some more research
+* esthetic improvements